ringo-framework/ringo/docs/source/index.rst

 is also flexible and offers many ways to configure the layout, behaviour and workflow of your application.

+The parts of ringo including its core, libraries and extensions are available on `Github <https://github.com/ringo-framework>`_.

 .. toctree::
    start
    :maxdepth: 2